Argentavis

 Argentavis is an extinct genus of teratornithid known from three sites in the Epecuén and Andalhualá Formations in central and northwestern Argentina dating to the Late Miocene (Huayquerian).
-The type species, A. magnificens, is sometimes called the giant teratorn.
-Argentavis was among the largest flying birds to ever exist, holding the record for heaviest flying bird, although it was surpassed in wingspan after the 2014 description of Pelagornis sandersi, which is estimated to have possessed wings some 20% longer than those of Argentavis.
+The type and only known species, A. magnificens, is sometimes called the giant teratorn.
+Argentavis is among the largest flying bird known with a wingspan of around 5–6 m, only surpassed by that of Pelagornis sandersi, though still remains the heaviest flying bird weighing up to 70–72 kg.

 History of discovery

 The first remains of Argentavis were found during an expedition by the Museo de La Plata, roughly 15 km south of Hidalgo station, at the Salinas Grandes de Hidalgo locality in the Huayquerian Epecuén (now Cerro Azul) Formation of La Pampa Province, Argentina, by Rosendo Pascual and Eduardo Tonni.
 This material consisted of an associated partial skeleton with portions of the skull, right quadrate and parts of the legs and arms.
 The material was then brought to the Museo de La Plata and housed under specimen number MLP 65-VII-29-49.
 It was cast at the Los Angeles County Museum.

 Kenneth Campbell Jr. and Eduardo Tonni would go on to describe MLP 65-VII-29-49 in a 1980 paper and designated it as the holotype specimen of the new taxon Argentavis magnificens.
 The generic name Argentavis comes from the Latin "argentum", meaning silver, and "avis", meaning bird, and was used in reference to Argentina, the country where the remains of the animal were found.
 The specific name magnificens comes from the same word in Latin, meaning magnificent.
 They note that all the material has been severely fractured, although most of the material except for the skull was not severely crushed.
 This fracturing, among other sustained damages, meant that most of the postcranial skeleton lacked its diagnostic portions.
 However, the skull and quadrate provided strong enough evidence of Argentavis relation to Teratornis, and permitted Campbell and Tonni to describe it as a teratornithid.
 This made it the third described genus in this family and the first from outside North America.